fhiso/legacy-format/dates.md

 *pattern* and contains no *whitespace* or line breaks.
 Any functional difference between the `Age` production and the *pattern* specified above is unintentional.

+{.ednote} Depending on the details of how the ELF data model is specified, it may make sense to split this into two *datatypes*: the `elf:Age` one which would be restricted to just quantitative *ages*, and a separate `elf:AgeWord` *datatype*.

 ## Date formats